corajr/scalar-convert/README.md

 `scalar-convert content.xml | pandoc -f json -o output.html`

+### Specifying a path

+By default, scalar-convert follows the path starting on the home page to get the order of pages.
+If you wish to specify a different path, such as `table-of-contents`, run:

+`scalar-convert -p table-of-contents content.xml | pandoc -f json -o output.html`

+### Output options

 All the output formats and options of pandoc are available to you; for example, to create an MS Word document, you could run: